Vijaya9418/android-interview-quetions/README.md

     Differences:

-    Implementation: A class can extend only one abstract class, but it can implement multiple interfaces.
+    Implementation: A class can extend only one abstract class, but it can implement multiple interfaces.<br>
     Abstract classes can have both abstract and non-abstract methods with complete implementations.
-Interfaces can only have abstract methods.
+Interfaces can only have abstract methods.<br>
-    Access Modifiers: Abstract class methods can have different access modifiers (public, private, protected), while interface methods are implicitly public.
+    Access Modifiers: Abstract class methods can have different access modifiers (public, private, protected), while interface methods are implicitly public.<br>
-    Variables: Abstract classes can have member variables, while interfaces can only have constant variables (static final variables).
+    Variables: Abstract classes can have member variables, while interfaces can only have constant variables (static final variables).<br>

 25. Collections in java?